Bacteria: Origin and early evolution

 The ancestors of bacteria were unicellular microorganisms that were the first forms of life to appear on Earth, about 4 billion years ago.
 For about 3 billion years, most organisms were microscopic, and bacteria and archaea were the dominant forms of life.
 Although bacterial fossils exist, such as stromatolites, their lack of distinctive morphology prevents them from being used to examine the history of bacterial evolution, or to date the time of origin of a particular bacterial species.
 However, gene sequences can be used to reconstruct the bacterial phylogeny, and these studies indicate that bacteria diverged first from the archaeal/eukaryotic lineage.
 The most recent common ancestor (MRCA) of bacteria and archaea was probably a hyperthermophile that lived about 2.5 billion–3.2 billion years ago.
 The earliest life on land may have been bacteria some 3.22 billion years ago.

 Bacteria were also involved in the second great evolutionary divergence, that of the archaea and eukaryotes.
 Here, eukaryotes resulted from the entering of ancient bacteria into endosymbiotic associations with the ancestors of eukaryotic cells, which were themselves possibly related to the Archaea.
-This involved the engulfment by proto-eukaryotic cells of alphaproteobacterial symbionts to form either mitochondria or hydrogenosomes, which are still found in all known Eukarya (sometimes in highly reduced form, e.g. in ancient "amitochondrial" protozoa).
+This involved the engulfment by proto-eukaryotic cells of alphaproteobacterial symbionts to form either mitochondria or hydrogenosomes, which are still found in all known Eukarya (sometimes in highly reduced form, e.g. in species of amitochondrial protozoa).
 Later, some eukaryotes that already contained mitochondria also engulfed cyanobacteria-like organisms, leading to the formation of chloroplasts in algae and plants.
 This is known as primary endosymbiosis.

 Habitat

 Bacteria are ubiquitous, living in every possible habitat on the planet including soil, underwater, deep in Earth's crust and even such extreme environments as acidic hot springs and radioactive waste.
 There are thought to be approximately 2×10^{30} bacteria on Earth, forming a biomass that is only exceeded by plants.
 They are abundant in lakes and oceans, in arctic ice, and geothermal springs where they provide the nutrients needed to sustain life by converting dissolved compounds, such as hydrogen sulphide and methane, to energy.
 They live on and in plants and animals.
 Most do not cause diseases, are beneficial to their environments, and are essential for life.
 The soil is a rich source of bacteria and a few grams contain around a thousand million of them.
 They are all essential to soil ecology, breaking down toxic waste and recycling nutrients.
 They are even found in the atmosphere and one cubic metre of air holds around one hundred million bacterial cells.
-The oceans and seas harbour around 3 x 10^{26} bacteria which provide up to 50% of the oxygen humans breathe.
+The oceans and seas harbour around 3 × 10^{26} bacteria which provide up to 50% of the oxygen humans breathe.
 Only around 2% of bacterial species have been fully studied.